researchstudio-sat/webofneeds/webofneeds/won-cryptography/src/test/resources/README.txt

   @prefix dc:      <http://purl.org/dc/elements/1.1/> .
   @prefix pav:     <http://purl.org/pav/> .
   @prefix owl:     <http://www.w3.org/2002/07/owl#> .
-  _:wonneed owl:sameAs <example.com/resource12/20140705120036/>;
+  _:wonatom owl:sameAs <example.com/resource12/20140705120036/>;
             dc:isVersionOf <example.com/resource12/>
             pav:previousVersion <http://www.example.com/resource12/20140617095504>;

 Define how we represent the signature
 - already decided: named graphs
-- to be done: make an example in trig for different stages of the need (creation by owner, final creation by won node, after connections are added, etc.) with the signature(s), then it will be clear what we are still missing in our signature definition
+- to be done: make an example in trig for different stages of the atom (creation by owner, final creation by won node, after connections are added, etc.) with the signature(s), then it will be clear what we are still missing in our signature definition
 - to be done: find which signature rdf vocabulary to use or define own own